 However, you might be in a rush and, without realizing it, you may exceed the speeding limit.
 Many states , including Illinois follow a points system, which isn't lenient traffic offenders when it comes to speeding tickets.
 Traffic offenders may face severe consequences, including loss of driving privileges, hefty fines, increased insurance rates, and even jail time.
 Many people wonder how long traffic offenses stay on your record after being cited for a traffic violation.

-If you're facing a traffic offense in Illinois, our experienced Rolling Meadows traffic attorneys can help you keep a clean driving record.
+If you're facing a traffic offense in Illinois, our experienced Rolling Meadows traffic lawyers can help you keep a clean driving record.
 For schedule a free initial consultation, contact our Rolling Meadows criminal defense law firm today at 847-616-9993.

 The policies concerning the number of years which a traffic violation will remain on your driving record vary from state to state.
 When it comes to unpaid tickets and speeding tickets, the traffic offenses will remain on your criminal record for a minimum of 4-5 years.
 However, this isn't always the case.